kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 1. Create a cluster in 1.35.
 2. Upgrade to 1.36.
 3. Create an EvictionRequest A and pod A. Observe that the EvictionRequest and Eviction evicts the pod and terminates it.
-Observe that the EvictionRequest has `Evicted=True` condition at the end.
+Observe that the EvictionRequest has `TargetEvicted=True` condition at the end.
 4. Create an EvictionRequest B, pod B and PDB B targeting the pod B with `maxUnavailable=0`.
 Observe that the imperative eviction responder controller increases the `imperative_eviction_responder_controller_failed_evictions` metric and correctly updates